pschmitt/schmitt.co-content/howto-blog.md

 ### Security

-You should definetly do some IP filtering since without anyone who knows the WebHook URL could request a pull.
+You should definitely do some IP filtering since without anyone who knows the WebHook URL could request a pull.
 You can get the IPs on the WebHook settings page:

 ![GitHub WebHook URLs Screenshot](./content/img/github-webhook-urls.png)